Androcracy: Gender bias

 Androcracy as a gender bias may influence the decision-making process in many countries.
 Kleinberg and Boris point to a dominant paradigm which promotes wage-earning fathers with financially dependent mothers, the exclusion of same-sex couples, and the marginalization of single-parent families.

-Gynecocracy
+Gynocracy

-The opposite of androcracy is gynecocracy, sometimes referred to as gynocracy, or rule by women.
+The opposite of androcracy is gynocracy, or rule by women.
 It is related to but not synonymous with matriarchy.
-Evidence indicating historical gynecocracies survives mostly in mythology and in some archaeological records, although it is disputed by some authors, like Cynthia Eller in her book The Myth of Matriarchal Prehistory.
+Evidence indicating historical gynocracies survives mostly in mythology and in some archaeological records, although it is disputed by some authors, like Cynthia Eller in her book The Myth of Matriarchal Prehistory.